 A: When the “Change Engine Oil Soon” message displays oil change service is necessary for the vehicle as soon as possible, within the next 600 miles.

-If driving under the best conditions, the Engine Oil Life System might not indicate the need for vehicle service for more than a year.
-The motor oil and filter must be changed at least once a year and the Engine Oil Life System must be reset.
+If driving under the best conditions, the Oil Life System might not indicate the need for vehicle service for more than a year.
+The motor oil and filter must be changed at least once a year and the Oil Life System must be reset.
 Your GMC dealer has trained service technicians who will perform this work and reset the system.
 Click here to schedule service.

 Q: How can I be sure to get the correct type of motor oil for my vehicle?